 Follow these rules for capitalization on B.C. government websites.

-Capitalize the first word of each item in bulleted lists (see Lists for more information).
+When bulleted or numbered list items begin with words, always capitalize the first word of each item (see Lists for more information).
 This rule overrides the capitalization rules that follow.

 If you are unsure of the capitalization of a particular word that isn't covered here, check a Canadian Oxford dictionary or the Canadian Press (CP) Style Guide.